 4. Students will have strong academic and technical support available

 While you’ll be completing your work online, that doesn’t mean you’ll be on your own as you take this next step in your academic career.
-Rasmussen College offers a strong suite of support services that can help keep you on track as you progress through this program.
+Rasmussen University offers a strong suite of support services that can help keep you on track as you progress through this program.
 This includes a team of professionals providing 24-hour technical support, tutoring assistance, as well as library and career services support.
 Plus, your instructors will be there every step of the way to help provide answers to your questions, supplemental resources and even a little moral support, if needed.

 “Our instructors and faculty are fully invested in your success,” says Dr. Reid Goodman.

-The College, which is regionally accredited by the Higher Learning Commission, has embraced changing technology and forged a path as a leader in online higher education.2 This commitment to online learning and innovation shines through in the coursework of this program, with students often utilizing in-demand software and technology to complete their work.
+The University, which is regionally accredited by the Higher Learning Commission, has embraced changing technology and forged a path as a leader in online higher education.2 This commitment to online learning and innovation shines through in the coursework of this program, with students often utilizing in-demand software and technology to complete their work.
 It’s a modern world—and with remote work on the rise, your course experience in a 100-percent online program can set you up for future success in an increasingly digital economy.

 “Graduating from an online MBA program like Rasmussen’s gives graduates the tools to live and work online—it’s the wave of the future,” notes Dr. Reid Goodman